 This does not mean, however, that it is impossible to buy a great used vehicle at a fantastic price.
-Yes, price is what attracts people to used cars.
+Yes, the price is what attracts people to used cars.
 Stats show that used vehicles can be up to 70% cheaper as compared to new cars.
-Sure, price depends on car model, year, its condition and lots of other factors.
+Sure, price depends on the car model, year, its condition and lots of other factors.
 So, do not believe in myths such as “You can buy a used car for peanuts” and “All used cars are sold because they are junk”.
 Down the page are tips on how to choose used cars that will bring you nothing but pleasure.

-· Yes, used cars may have serious defects.
+- Yes, used cars may have serious defects.
 An experienced car dealer may need 200-500$ to conceal visible defects and create a stunning look for any vehicle.
 You will think you are buying a limo, while it will turn out you have purchased a bucket with 4 wheels.
 That is why never buy vehicles by yourself unless you possess at least elementary automotive knowledge.
 Forget about buying used cars if you cannot tell a coffee machine from a minivan.
 The biggest mistake most people make is trusting inner voice and aesthetic tastes.
 A vehicle is a mechanism, not artwork.
 Thus, it should function properly, not just look nicely!
 If you are a rookie, make sure you enlist alliance of seasoned folks or even professional mechanics.
 This is the best way to avoid scams.
 Take the vehicle to a servicing station and look at its history.